BoltzmannBrain/sendTweets/README.md

 sendTweets
 ==========

-Python code to send tweets.
+Short Python code (only 20 lines!) to send tweets.
+Be sure to first setup your Twitter API: https://apps.twitter.com.